-- Transparency Information published on the website in accordance with the Local Government Transparency Code to promote openness and accountability through reporting on local decision making, public spending and democratic processes. - Agendas, minutes and decisions published on the website and includes the rationale and considerations on which decisions are based. - Internal Auditors Worcestershire Internal Audit Shared Service Audit Team provides the internal audit function for the Authority and reports quarterly to the Audit & Standards Committee.
-During 2016/17, Internal Audit undertook an audit of the development of the Annual Governance Statement and provided full assurance.
+Transparency Information - published on the website in accordance with the Local Government Transparency Code to promote openness and accountability through reporting on local decision making, public spending and democratic processes.

-- External Auditors Grant Thornton UK LLP provides the external audit services to the Authority and reports regularly to the Audit & Standards Committee. - Annual Assurance Statement provides staff, partners and local communities with an assurance that the Authority is doing everything it can to keep them safe and that it is providing value for money.
+- Agendas, minutes and decisions published on the website and includes the rationale and considerations on which decisions are based. - Internal Auditors Worcestershire Internal Audit Shared Service Audit Team provides the internal audit function for the Authority and reports quarterly to the Audit & Standards Committee. - External Auditors Grant Thornton UK LLP provides the external audit services to the Authority and reports regularly to the Audit & Standards Committee. - Annual Assurance Statement provides staff, partners and local communities with an assurance that the Authority is doing everything it can to keep them safe and that it is providing value for money.

-Review of Effectiveness 4.
+4. Review of Effectiveness

 - 4.1 The Authority has prepared the Annual Governance Statement in accordance with the "Delivering Good Governance in Local Government Framework 2016" published by CIPFA/SOLACE.
-As part of the process the Audit & Standards Committee considered the self-assessment review of its corporate governance arrangements against the CIPFA/SOLACE framework to ensure that the Authority's governance arrangements are working correctly and are relevant to the current environment. - 4.2 The Authority is satisfied that its financial management arrangements conform with the governance requirements of the CIPFA Statement of the Role of the Chief Financial Officer in Local Government.
+As part of the process the Audit & Standards Committee [will consider] the self-assessment review of its corporate governance arrangements against the CIPFA/SOLACE framework to ensure that the Authority's governance arrangements are working correctly and are relevant to the current environment. - 4.2 The Authority is satisfied that its financial management arrangements conform with the governance requirements of the CIPFA Statement of the Role of the Chief Financial Officer in Local Government.
 In addition, the key financial systems are continually reviewed by the Internal Auditor.
-There were no major weaknesses identified in the 2016/17 financial year. - 4.3 Budget Monitoring reports have been presented to the Policy and Resources Committee throughout the financial year and have shown that the Authority's finances are well controlled and that the resultant under spending is part of a planned response to known future budget constraints.
+There were no major weaknesses identified in the 2017/18 financial year. - 4.3 Budget Monitoring reports have been presented to the Policy and Resources Committee throughout the financial year and have shown that the Authority's finances are well controlled and that the resultant under spending is part of a planned response to known future budget constraints.
 The Authority is working on some longer term schemes to ensure a recurrent budget over time. - 4.4 The Chief Financial Officer and the Monitoring Officer have provided assurances on their respective areas of statutory responsibility.
-All Members of the Senior Management Board have also provided assurances on their areas of responsibility. - 4.5 The Monitoring Officer received no complaints regarding member conduct in 2016/17.
+All Members of the Senior Management Board [will] have also provided assurances on their areas of responsibility.